awsdocs/amazon-ecs-developer-guide/doc_source/service-event-messages.md

-# Service Event Messages<a name="service-event-messages"></a>
+# Service event messages<a name="service-event-messages"></a>

-If you are troubleshooting a problem with a service, the first place you should check for diagnostic information is the service event log\.
+When troubleshooting a problem with a service, the first place you should check for diagnostic information is the service event log\.
+You can view service events using the `DescribeServices` API, the AWS CLI, or by using the AWS Management Console\.

+When viewing service event messages using the Amazon ECS API, only the events from the service scheduler are returned\.
+These include the most recent task placement and instance health events\.
+However, the Amazon ECS console displays service events from the following sources\.
-When viewing service event messages in the Amazon ECS console, duplicate service event messages are omitted until either the cause is resolved or six hours passes\.
-If the cause is not resolved, you will receive another service event message after six hours has passed\.
++ Task placement and instance health events from the Amazon ECS service scheduler\.
+These events will have a prefix of **service *\(service\-name\)***\.
+To ensure that this event view is helpful, we only show the `100` most recent events and duplicate event messages are omitted until either the cause is resolved or six hours passes\.
+If the cause is not resolved within six hours, you will receive another service event message for that cause\.
++ Service Auto Scaling events\.
+These events will have a prefix of **Message**\.
+The `10` most recent scaling events are shown\.
+These events only occur when a service is configured with an Application Auto Scaling scaling policy\.

+Use the following steps to view your current service event messages\.

+## Viewing service event messages \(AWS Management Console\)<a name="service-event-messages-console"></a>

-**To check the service event log in the Amazon ECS console**
+**To view the service event log in the Amazon ECS console**

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.